dwrobel/flatcam/README.md

 - fixed bug in camlib.parse_lines() in the clear_geometry processing section for self.apertures
 - fixed bug in parsing Gerber regions (a point was added unnecessary)
+- renamed the menu entry Edit -> Copy as Geo to Convert Any to Geo and moved it in the Edit -> Conversion
+- created a new function named Convert Any to Gerber and installed it in Edit -> Conversion.
+It's doing what the name say: it will convert an Geometry or Excellon FlatCAM object to a Gerber object.

 01.05.2019